 If you hide a DNA match will they still see you?

 Hiding a DNA match only filters them out into a separate group in your DNA match list.
-It does not delete your DNA match from your list or remove your genetic connection.
+It does not delete your DNA match from your list or remove your genetic connection, and you will still be visible on their list.

 Is hiding a DNA match the same as making DNA private on Ancestry?

-For those who are interested in learning how to make their DNA private in order to not show up on anyone’s DNA match list on Ancestry:
+I believe that the DNA match list is the most useful and interesting aspect of DNA results, but I understand that some people may not wish to show up as a DNA match for other users of the site.
+For those who are interested in learning how to make their DNA results completely private in order to not show up on anyone’s DNA match list on Ancestry:

 How to see matches you have hidden on Ancestry